xfixium/SMSEditor/README.md

 Stage 1 BG.
 Click "Validate Tilemap" and the stage should appear.
 Except wait a minute, it seems jumbled.

 This is because the first blank tile is elsewhere in the ROM.
 Not next to the Stage 1 tileset data.
 Golden Axe places the empty tile in graphics memory, when the game is running, before the rest of the tileset data.
-So, to make up for this, and simulate a preceeding blank tile, just go back to the Stage 1 tileset, and in the "Offset" field, enter a 1, then save it.
+So, to make up for this, and simulate a proceeding blank tile, just go back to the Stage 1 tileset, and in the "Offset" field, enter a 1, then save it.
 This will pad the tileset with an empty tile, it will not write it back to the ROM on export.
 This is just so it looks right when viewing and editing it.
 Lastly, go back to the tilemap, it should update, and look like it does in the game.